Ahmed3656/Notes/Cloud Native/Docker.md

 #### Services VS Microservices

 - **A Service (in Docker Compose context):** refers to a single containerized component of your application defined in the `docker-compose.yml` file.
 It is a technical unit of orchestration.
 A "web" service might be an entire monolithic application.
 - **A Microservice:** is an architectural and organizational concept.
-It is a small, independent, loosely-coupled service that implements a specific business capability (e.g., "user authentication service", "payment processing service").
+It is a small, independent, loosely-coupled service that implements a specific business capability (e.g., "user authentication service", "payment processing service", etc.).
 - **The Relationship:** A single **microservice** is typically deployed as a Docker Compose **service**.
 A complete microservices architecture is therefore orchestrated by a `docker-compose.yml` file that defines many **services**, each representing a different **microservice**.
 Compose simplifies the local development and testing of a multi-**microservice** application by allowing you to manage all its constituent **services** together.

 ---